vdaular/enso/docs/types/README.md

 > described in the [syntax](../syntax/README.md) document makes no promises as
 > to whether said syntax will be exposed in the surface language.

+> [!WARNING]
-> **Please Note:** The designs in this section are currently very exploratory as
+> The specification in this section is very outdated and far from
-> the type system is not slated from implementation until after 2.0.
+> reality.
+Sections that are known to be _"off"_ are marked as _warning_.

 Information on the type system is broken up into the following sections: